UBlock Origin: uBlock

-uBlock was developed by Raymond Hill to use community-maintained block lists, while adding features and raising the code quality to release standards.
+uBlock was initially named "μBlock" but the name was later changed to "uBlock" to avoid confusion as to how the Greek letter μ (Mu/Micro) in "μBlock" should be pronounced.
+Development started by forking from the codebase of HTTP Switchboard along with another blocking extension called uMatrix, designed for advanced users. uBlock was developed by Raymond Hill to use community-maintained block lists, while adding features and raising the code quality to release standards.
 First released in June 2014 as a Chrome and Opera extension, in 2015 the extension became available in other browsers.

 A joint Sourcepoint and comScore survey reported an 833% growth from November 2014 to August 2015, the strongest growth among adblockers listed.
 The report attributed the growth to the desire of users for pure blockers, outside the "acceptable ads" program operated by Adblock Plus.

 The development of uBlock stopped in August 2015 after its April break with uBlock Origin but there were updates again starting in January 2017.

 In July 2018, ublock.org was acquired by AdBlock and they resumed development.
 From February 2019, uBlock began allowing users to participate in "acceptable ads", a program run by Adblock Plus that allows some ads deemed "acceptable" and nonintrusive, and for which larger publishers pay a fee.

 uBlock Origin

-On April 3, 2015, Raymond Hill transferred the uBlock project to Chris Aljoudi due to frustrations with managing increasing user requests.
-Hill explained that it was no longer a hobby: "These projects are to me, not a full-time job.
+On April 3, 2015, Hill transferred the uBlock project to Chris Aljoudi due to frustrations with dealing with requests as the project's popularity increased.
+"These projects are to me, not a full time job.
 It stopped being a hobby when it felt more and more like a tedious job.
-I will keep maintaining my version (and share with whoever cares to use it) because it guarantees the tool will match what I want out of it."
-On April 6, Hill created his own fork of the project, naming it uBlock Origin.
+I will keep maintaining my version (and share with whoever care[s] to use it) because it guarantees the tool will match what I want out of it."
+Hill created his own fork and renamed it uBlock Origin on April 6.

 Since October 2017, uBlock Origin has been completely separated from Aljoudi's uBlock.
 Aljoudi created ublock.org to host and promote uBlock and to request donations.
-In response, Hill stated that "the donations sought by ublock.org are not benefiting any of those who contributed most to create uBlock Origin."
+In response, uBlock's founder Raymond Hill stated that "the donations sought by ublock.org are not benefiting any of those who contributed most to create uBlock Origin."
+The development of uBlock stopped in August 2015 but there were sporadic updates from January 2017.